 The bill aims to amend and reenact section 18-5D-3 of the Code of West Virginia to establish clear guidelines for nutritionally adequate school breakfasts and lunches, aligning them with the standards set by the United States Department of Agriculture (USDA) and the Dietary Guidelines for Americans.
 It introduces definitions for "nutritionally adequate breakfast" and "nutritionally adequate lunch," which are based on the most current meal patterns for the federal School Breakfast Program and the National School Lunch Program.
-The bill mandates that each county board of education must provide these meals to all students, ensuring they meet the USDA standards and limiting added sugars in accordance with federal guidelines.
+The bill mandates that each county board of education must provide these meals to all students, ensuring they meet the nutritional standards outlined by the USDA, including limits on added sugars and sodium.

 Statutes affected: